-• Students may apply not more than nine applicable graduate credits transferred from another regionally accredited graduate program taken within 5 years with a minimum grade of B-.
+• Students may apply not more than nine applicable graduate credits transferred from another regionally accredited graduate program taken within 5 years with a minimum grade of B- to the Master of Arts in Psychology (30 credit program).
 Official transcript required.